 Mosquitoes are infected with WNV after biting infected birds, which are the host or reservoir of the virus in the environment.
 The presence of dead birds can also be an indicator that the virus is present in an area.
 Dead bird sightings can be reported by using the reporting tool on the Tick and Dead Bird Report page.

 Birds that are reported should be dead no more than 48 hours and have no other obvious causes of death.
-After reporting, you may be contacted by our staff to arrange for pick-up of the bird for further testing.
+Within a few hours of your report, you may be contacted by our staff to arrange for pick-up of the bird for further testing.
 Otherwise, the dead bird can be disposed of by double-bagging and placing in your household trash.

 Human cases of WNV are monitored by our Communicable Disease/Epidemiology Unit, which receives reports of WNV cases from local doctors, hospitals and laboratories.
 Human case information will be listed in the surveillance chart above, as cases are reported.